skainen/Wireless-and-Radio-Technology-2026/Lab 4: MQTT Alert System with Telegram/README.md

 ### Why is MQTT useful for building monitoring and alert systems in IoT?

-Publish/subscribe decoupling: the sensor doesn't need to know anything about who's listening.
+**Publish/subscribe decoupling:** the sensor doesn't need to know anything about who's listening.
 We can add a Telegram alerter, a database logger, and a dashboard subscriber all on the same topic without touching the sensor code.

-Lightweight protocol: designed for constrained devices and unreliable networks.
+**Lightweight protocol:** designed for constrained devices and unreliable networks.
 MQTT has low overhead compared to HTTP polling, which matters when we have multiple sensors sending data simultaneously.

-Broker handles distribution: the broker fans out messages to all subscribers automatically.
+**Broker handles distribution:** the broker fans out messages to all subscribers automatically.
 If we later want to alert on multiple channels like Telegram, email and SMS, we can just add more subscribers.

-With MQTT we can also easily guarantee data delivery by defining quality of service level (QoS 1, 2 or 3) in code.
+With MQTT we can also easily guarantee data delivery by defining **Quality of Service** level (QoS 1, 2 or 3) in code.
 Higher reliability (higher QoS levels) uses more network overhead and adds latency, but might be necessary for critical data.
 A sensor publishing every second at QoS 2 is doing 4x the radio work compared to QoS 0.